-The AC Input Circuit Breaker (CB1) is directly below the front control panel.
-When opened, this device disconnects ATevo internal components from the ac voltage source, except for the breaker terminals (CB1-L1/L2), where the ac input feed is connected.
+The AC Input Circuit Breaker (CB1) is located on the left.
+When opened, this device disconnects ATevo internal components from the ac voltage source, except for the breaker terminals (CB1-L1/L2/L3), where the ac input feed is connected.

-The DC Output Circuit Breaker (CB2) is below or right.
+The DC Output Circuit Breaker (CB2) is to the right.
 When opened, this device disconnects ATevo output from the dc bus (battery) voltage.

-There still may be live dc power connected to some of ATevo's internal boards (this will include any relays wetted by the battery voltage).
+AWARNING There still may be live dc power connected to some of ATevo's internal boards (this will include any relays wetted by the battery voltage).